Iowa Water Quality at a Glance

 Know Your Water Source

-Contact your water utility to request annual water quality reports and ask about PFAS testing results.
-Visit the Iowa DNR’s Safe Drinking Water Information System to access your local system’s testing data and understand any contaminants of concern in your area.
+Contact your water utility to request your annual Consumer Confidence Report and ask about PFAS and nitrate testing results.
+Visit the Iowa DNR’s Safe Drinking Water Information System to access your local system’s data.
+In the Des Moines metro, monitor Central Iowa Water Works updates on nitrate levels and any watering restrictions.
+Use our U.S. water quality hub to compare your area.

 Support Infrastructure Investment